Heimdall-SBOM/heimdall/tests/README.md

 - `empty.txt`: Empty file for testing edge cases
 - `sample.txt`: Sample text file with known content
 - `binary.bin`: Sample binary file for testing binary operations

+The `testdata/` directory contains source files and generated archives for archive and package manager tests:

+- `test_lib.c`: Source file for generating test object and archive files
+- `libtest.a`, `libtest_with_syms.a`: Generated static libraries for archive tests
+- `conan/lib/libz.a`, `spack/.../libz.a`, `vcpkg/.../libz.a`: Dummy static libraries for package manager tests (generated)
+- `notanarchive.txt`: Dummy file for negative archive tests

+All `.a` files and `test_lib.o` are generated automatically by CMake and are not tracked in git.

 ## Test Environment